-Michigan’s Digital Studies Institute plans to launch a major initiative to develop pioneering digital studies curricula at the undergraduate and graduate levels.
-The person hired for this faculty position will play a major role in shaping Digital Studies as it continues to grow and will be part of a three person cluster hire.
-Job duties include research activity, teaching of graduate and undergraduate courses, and service to the department, Digital Studies Institute, College of Literature, Science, and the Arts, university, and profession.
-Communication Studies will be the tenure home.
-The anticipated starting date for this university-year appointment is September 1, 2019.
-All applicants should send a cover letter, a vita, two representative publications, a statement of teaching philosophy and experience, evidence of teaching excellence, a statement of current and future research plans, and a statement of contributions to diversity.
-Candidates for this position must have completed their PhD by September 1, 2019.
-All applicants should provide names of three references.
+Job duties include research activity, teaching of graduate and undergraduate courses, and service to the department, school, university, and profession.
+The anticipated starting date for this university-year appointment is September 1, 2020.
+All applicants should send a cover letter, a vita, a representative publication, a statement of teaching philosophy and experience, evidence of teaching excellence, a statement of current and future research plans, and a statement of contributions to diversity, equity, and inclusion.
+Preference will be given to candidates with Ph.D. in hand at time of application.
+Ideal candidates will have taught at the college/university level for at least two years.
+Junior applicants should provide names of three references.

-Information on our research initiatives and scholarly interests of current faculty can be found on the Department’s website: http://www.lsa.umich.edu/comm and the program website https://lsa.umich.edu/digitalstudies.
-All applications must be submitted electronically to: https://webapps.lsa.umich.edu/Apply/1175
+Information on our research initiatives and scholarly interest of current faculty can be found on the Department’s website: http://www.lsa.umich.edu/comm.
+All applications must be submitted electronically to: webapps.lsa.umich.edu/Apply/1218